ebruri/ajr-portfolio/README.md

 * NPM

 ## Description
-This website showcases Andrew J Rice's work and has information about his career.
+A portfolio that is designed for Actor/Writer Andrew J Rice to showcase his experience, career and ambitions.
 The portfolio has 4 different components; intro page, about me page, my work page and a contact page.
+You can send emails through the contact page.

 ![portfolio](src/img/portfolio.jpeg)